-Department of Mathematics and Statistics
+Department of Mathematics and Computer Science

 Knowing that active, engaged learning fosters critical thinking that identifies problems and produces solutions, Wittenberg’s Department of Mathematics challenges students to obtain sophisticated theoretical knowledge and problem solving skills that resolve real-world issues.